 I used to bitch incessantly about “security”, worried about being a fraud, and lusted after money when I was a musician.
 I’ve learned more at a stupid menial hourly-pay gig than I did as a working musician for almost 20 years.
 While the money-lust (or simple poverty of funds) hasn’t changed, I’ve somehow managed to discover that I am a detail-oriented and conscious worker, because that is who I am and not because of what I do or because of anything I’ve done.
 That said, I’d rather live in art-world than janitor-world, and whether or not I could put my security-obsessed neuroses behind me and carry forth what I learned, while not impossible, is far from obvious.

 I would close by saying that I no longer fear having to take menial work in search of my next chapter of life, but I’m not certain that I give a thundering rat-fuck about having a “career”.
 I’m done with talking about careers.
-Being me IS my career.
+Being me

 For those few of you that follow this tiny thing, I’ll start by explaining what the original parameters of this blog were.
 It was a way to spend 30 minutes of lunch–a sit-down-at-a-table slow lunch–and jot down whatever bits of thought or inspiration that I had during that time.
 Anything to which I had listened, anything I had read, something on my mind–anything to keep the creative impulse going during the extensive and seemingly never-ending COVID lockdown.